 30. Take a Day Trip to Champagne

 I never realized just how close Champagne is to Paris (only 45 minutes on the TGV).
 In my opinion, few things are better than a day spent hopping around the renowned Champagne Houses.
-We opted to sample the bubbly at Veuve Clicquot, Pommery and Lanson, for no reason other than they were convenient and could take us on a whim.
+We opted to sample the bubbly at Veuve Clicquot, Pommery and Lanson.
+Our day trip to Champagne was another one of our favorite experiences during our Paris trip.
+Even if you’re not a huge champagne fan the beauty and history of the city is worth a visit.

 31. Purchase Goodies at a French Market